 The sizing and finished measurements of the fabric basket are 10″L x 6″W x 7″H. This is the perfect size for storing fat quarters of fabric.
 The width fits folded fat quarters perfectly!
 Do you love how mine turned out?
 I used a retired fabrics by Tula Pink.
 Sorry – those prints are LONG GONE (unless you want to pay over $30 for a Fat Quarter).
 I also altered the pattern by adding a fusible interfacing.
 This gave my basket a nice form and shape.
 I gave this project a little sass by quilting along the existing fabric lines.
 Nice!

 My Local Quilt Guild, The Kansas City Modern Quilt Guild, hosted a Christmas swap and we chose this pattern.
 My secret swap partner and I made each other a Fabric Basket.
 I love all the extra detail that my partner put into the basket that she made.
 She added some flying geese and coordinated this with the interior arrow fabric!
 I use this basket everyday to store my extra sporty fabric (which I give to my mother to make baby jackets).

-As an added bonus, the pattern designers have offered an additional pattern called “Friends of the Hour Basket“.
+This pattern includes multiple size options!
 Make different sizes of Fabric Baskets with this additional pattern.
 The options are really fun!